Azure Germany networking services

 For details on locations and partners, and a detailed list of ExpressRoute for Azure Germany peering locations, see the Overview tab in the ExpressRoute global documentation.

 You can purchase more than one ExpressRoute circuit.
 Having multiple connections offers you significant benefits on high availability due to geo-redundancy.
 In cases where you have multiple ExpressRoute circuits, you will receive the same set of prefixes advertised from Microsoft on the public peering paths.
 This means you will have multiple paths from your network to Microsoft.
 This situation can potentially cause suboptimal routing decisions to be made in your network.
 As a result, you might experience suboptimal connectivity experiences to different services.
-For more information, see the Get started tab in the ExpressRoute global documentation and select Optimize routing.
+For more information, see the How-to guides > Best practices tab in the ExpressRoute global documentation and select Optimize routing.

 Support for Load Balancer